pswu11/tictactoe/README.md

-# tictactoe
+# Tic-tac-toe

-A simple tic tac toe cli game written in Go
+A simple CLI based tic-tac-toe game written in Go.
+This is my first project after I started to learn Go programming.